jpsca/writeadoc/docs/content/markdown/attributes.md

 { #someid .someclass somekey='some value' }
 ```

-- A word which starts with a hash `#` will set the id of an element.
+- A word that starts with a hash `#` will set the id of an element.
-- A word which starts with a dot `.` will be added to the list of classes assigned to an element.
+- A word that starts with a dot `.` will be added to the list of classes assigned to an element.
 - A key/value pair `somekey="some value"` will assign that pair to the element.

 Be aware that while the dot syntax will add to a class, using key/value pairs will always override any previously defined attribute.